Before we get started, let’s first review what Google My Business is.

 - Choose the time and date that you want your post to be published

 - Add the text and image if you want to include one.

 If you’d like to add a button with more information about your publication, paste the link at the end of the post.

 - Tap Save

 - Done!
-Your post on Google My Business has been successfully scheduled.
+Your post on Google Business Profile has been successfully scheduled.

 To find out if your Google My Business strategy is working, you need to create reports and monitor them: